How to Stop a Dog From Chasing Cats

 There are also several over-the-counter supplements that can help calm down nervous kitties.
 Examples are products containing l-theanine such as Anxitane or Composure.

 Give Kitty a Break From Your Boisterous Dog

 I like this gate because it's perfect for owners of giant, large and medium dogs and cats.
 Cats can easily walk out of the gate when they want a respite from a boisterous dog, while dogs are forced to stay nicely put behind the gate.
 While this gate is perfect for giant, large and many medium dogs, it might not work well for puppies and small dogs as they may be still able to pass through the small opening at the bottom designed for cats.
-It's important to consider the size of your dog therefore before making a purchase.
+Therefore, it's important to consider the size of your dog before making a purchase.

 2. Prevent the Rehearsal of Chasing Behaviors

 Your cat shouldn't be destined to a future filled with days of stress just because a new dog has been welcomed into your home.
 While it's important to provide kitty with a safe haven to retreat to, this doesn't mean your cat has to spend the rest of his days hiding there because of the threat of being chased.

 It's therefore imperative that your new puppy or dog isn't allowed to rehearse chasing behaviors over and over.
 Left untreated, chasing a cat can quickly become your dog's favorite pastime, and that for sure is not a good hobby.

 Preventing the rehearsal of chasing behavior requires strict management and entails keeping your dog away from your cat when you are not supervising and keeping him under control when you are supervising.